Carmigna/tensorflow/README.md

 Do you wish to build TensorFlow with TensorRT support? [y/N]: N Please specify the locally installed NCCL version you want to use.
 [Leave empty to use http://github.com/nvidia/nccl]: /usr/local/cuda/include,/usr/local/cuda/lib64,/usr/local/cuda/bin

-Please specify the NCCL version you want to use.
-If NCCL 2.2 is not installed, then you can use version 1.3 that can be fetched automatically but it may have worse performance with multiple GPUs.
-[Default is 2.2]: 1.3
-## (if you are lazy like me and didn't install a version of NCCL)

 ## Now we need compute capability which we have noted at step 1 eg. 5.0 check Nvidia website for GPU compute capabilities.